Data vs classifiers, who wins?: Background

 In ML it is not enough just to train an algorithm, generate a model and start using it.
-It is very important to know if the model that was generated was really able to learn to classify correctly.
-For this, one can apply performance evaluation metrics most common.
-According to \citet{kubat2017introduction} there are different performance metrics and each one can be more interesting than the other depending on the aspect you want to evaluate.
+It is very important to know whether the model that was generated was really able to learn to classify correctly.
+For this, the most common performance evaluation metrics can be applied.
+According to Kubat (2017) \cite{kubat2017introduction} there are different performance metrics and each one can be more interesting than the other depending on the aspect you want to evaluate.

-Accuracy and error rate are one of the most used classic metrics.
-However, the result of a single performance metric can be misleading and not correctly reflect the true capability of a classifier \citep{kubat2017introduction}.
-In \citet{ferri2009experimental} the authors experimentally analyzed the behavior of a total of 18 performance metrics.
-In the work, it is reinforced that the different performance metrics can generate different evaluations about the model's capacity depending on the situation, that is, it depends on the data set used.
+Accuracy and error rate is one of the mostly used classic metrics.
+However, the result of a single performance metric can be misleading and not correctly reflect the true capability of a classifier \cite{kubat2017introduction}.
+In Ferri, C., Hernández-Orallo, J. and Modroiu, R. (2009) \cite{ferri2009experimental} the authors experimentally analyzed the behavior of a total of 18 performance metrics.
+In the research, it is reinforced that the different performance metrics can generate different evaluations about the model's ability depending on the situation, that is, it depends on the data set being used.
 For example, in situations where there is an imbalance of classes or the dataset has few instances, a given metric may be preferable over the others.
-Thus, it is important to choose one or more specific metrics that are best able to evaluate the model, always considering the situation of the experiment.
+Thus, it is important to choose one or more specific metrics that are suitable to evaluate the model, taking into account the inner data complexities of the experiment.